Constitution of Nigeria: 1993 constitution

 The 1993 constitution established the Third Nigerian Republic.
-This constitution was supposed to return democratic rule to Nigeria but was never fully implemented.
-The military controlled the country until 1999.
+This constitution was supposed to return democratic rule to Nigeria but it was never fully implemented.
+The military controlled the country until May 1999 when it handed over power to an elected president.

-Constitution of the Federal Republic of Nigeria
+1999 constitution

 The 1999 constitution created the Fourth Nigerian Republic, a federation with democratic rule.
-It remains in force today.

-The 1999 constitution identifies the national capital, 36 states and their capitals, and 774 local government areas within Nigeria.
+It defines the national capital, 36 states and their capitals, and 774 local government areas within Nigeria.
 It establishes the legislative, executive, and judicial branches of government and details their duties and the separation of powers between the branches and federal and state governments.
 Nigeria's legislative powers are vested in a National Assembly with two chambers: a Senate and a House of Representatives.
 The constitution gives the National Assembly the power to make laws for "peace, order and good government of the Federation".

-In addition, the constitution outlines the individual's fundamental rights, including life, liberty, dignity, privacy, freedom of expression, religious freedom, and security from slavery, violence, discrimination, and forced service in the military.
+The constitution outlines the individual's fundamental rights, including life, liberty, dignity, privacy, freedom of expression, religious freedom, and security from slavery, violence, discrimination, and forced service in the military.
 It also defines a person's right to a timely and fair trial if arrested and the presumption of innocence.
-Nigerians also have the right to own land, a right of assembly, and freedom of movement.
+Nigerians also have the right to own "immovable property anywhere in Nigeria", a right of assembly, and freedom of movement.

 The constitution also protects four laws: the Land Use Act, the National Securities Agencies Act, the National Youth Service legislation, and the Public Complaints Commission Act.
-In January 2011, President Goodluck Jonathan signed two amendments to the constitution, the first modifications since it came into use in 1999.
+In January 2011, President Goodluck Jonathan signed three amendments to the constitution, the first modifications since it came into use in 1999.
+In 2017 and 2023, further amendments were made.